Hurricane Milton: President Biden postpones Germany trip – DW – 10/08/2024

 When will Hurricane Milton make landfall?

-The storm is expected to make landfall in the populous Tampa Bay area in western Florida on Wednesday, with sea level surges of up to 20 feet (6 meters) expected along coastal areas where evacutation orders have been put in place.
+The storm is expected to make landfall in the populous Tampa Bay area in western Florida on Thursday morning local time, with sea level surges of up to 20 feet (6 meters) expected along coastal areas where evacutation orders have been put in place.

 The region is already reeling from the devastation caused by Hurricane Helene with warnings that debris from that storm could be picked up and hurled like "missiles" by the 145 mph (230 km/h) winds.